Does Your Retriever Need Us?

-We are dedicated to saving golden retrievers so if you must give up your golden we are here to help.
-We know giving up your golden may be heartbreaking but putting your pet’s welfare first sometimes means making the hard decision to give them up.
-Please do not take your golden to a shelter or advertise them on Craig’s List; the potential home your dog may end up in is totally unpredictable should you take that action.
-We have a multiple step screening process for adoptive homes to ensure your golden gets a good home.
+We are dedicated to saving dogs in need so if you must give up your retriever we are here to help.
+We know this is heartbreaking.
+Putting your pet’s welfare first sometimes means making the hard decision to give them up.
+Please do not take your retriever to a shelter or advertise them on Craig’s List; the potential home your dog may end up in is totally unpredictable should you take that action.
+We have a multiple step screening process for adoptive homes to ensure your dog gets a good home.

-- Send us one or more pictures of your pet to firstname.lastname@example.org so we can verify your dog is a golden retriever.
-We do take golden retriever mixes in when we have space.
+- If you cannot attach the photos to the form, please email one or more pictures of your pet to firstname.lastname@example.org so we can verify your dog is a retriever or a retriever mix.
 Please put your dog’s name in the subject line and your full name in the body of the email.

 So what happens after you give your dog to GRRMF?